 Animals left behind can be injured, fall ill, starve and hamper human evacuation and rescue efforts

-(February 22, 2011) – As residents of the Fargo-Moorhead area prepare for likely spring flooding, United Animal Nations (UAN) encourages residents to include their pets in their personal flood planning.
+TOklahoma City (June 14, 2010) – As severe flooding threatens the Oklahoma City area, United Animal Nations (UAN) encourages residents to bring their pets with them if they evacuate.
 Animals left behind during floods can get injured, fall ill, starve, die, and hamper human evacuation and rescue efforts.

-Families that may have to evacuate due to flooding are encouraged to:
+Families that may have to evacuate are encouraged to: